Patrick-Mayer/computer-vision-project/README.md

 There should be an option to only return one output image if the user so chooses.
 In that case, the input and filter image would need to be specified.

 ## How to Run
+Install all libraries by running "pip install -r requirements.txt".
+You should be using a Python version 3.8 and above.

+You need install the CLIP library after installing the requirements.txt using "pip install git+https://github.com/openai/CLIP.git".

 To run the project, run main.py.
 When main.py is ran, it calls several functions defined in rcnn_clip.py.

+The outputs will be in a folder called "final_pasted_images"